Jesse Easterling’s story

 “I’m trying to integrate myself back into normal life,” he said.
 “I’m still working on that.
 I cherish the good days, I really do.
 I like to think they’re increasing.”

-Devon O’Neil wrote about crisis-response group Global Rescue in April 2011.
+Devon O’Neil wrote about the crisis-response group Global Rescue in April 2011.